-(c) An Assistant Superintendent who fails to pass in the Myanmar language by the lower standard within three years from the date of his first appointment to the Police Department shall be liable to forfeit his appointment.
+(d) An Assistant Superintendent who fails to pass in the Myanmar language by the lower standard within three years from the date of his first appointment to the Police Department shall be liable to forfeit his appointment.

-XX. -An officer belonging to Class III will receive no grade promotion and will obtain no increment of pay until he has passed in the Myanmar language by the elementary standard, and on failure to pass the examination within two years of appointment he shall be liable to forfeit his appointment.
+XX.- An officer belonging to Class III will receive no grade promotion and will obtain no increment of pay until he has passed in the Myanmar language by the elementary standard, and on failure to pass the examination within two years of appointment he shall be liable to forfeit his appointment.

-XXI. -An officer belonging to Class IV will be required, within two years of his appointment, to pass in the Myanmar language by the lower standard, and within four years to pass in the Myanmar language by the higher standard, failing which he shall be liable to forfeit his appointment.
+XXI.- An officer belonging to Class IV will be required, within two years of his appointment, to pass in the Myanmar language by the lower standard, and within four years to pass in the Myanmar language by the higher standard, failing which he shall be liable to forfeit his appointment.

-XXII. - An Assistant Conservator of Forests and a non-Myanmar Extra Assistant Conservator of Forests will not receive any grade promotion until he has passed in the Myanmar language by the higher standard.
+XXII.- An Assistant Conservator of Forests and a non-Myanmar Extra Assistant Conservator of Forests will not receive any grade promotion until he has passed in the Myanmar language by the higher standard, and a non-Myanmar Ranger will not be confirmed until he has passed the elementary standard in Myanmar.